 When hiring new employees, there are many challenges which you will face throughout the whole process until the worker becomes fully integrated into your work processes.
-We want to stress some of the aspects mainly in blue collar training and onboarding that might come along and give you the best tips to make your workers content and productive as fast as possible.
+We want to stress some aspects mainly in worker training that might come along and give you the best tips to make your workers content and productive as fast as possible.

 Your workers are essential for your business success!
 Many workers don’t feel important to the company and feel not appreciated.
-When workers make mistakes or have a lack of performance, you should react immediately.
+Studies have proven that for many workers respect in a workplace environment is even more important than the salary.
+When you recognize mistakes on site – especially when it comes to safety – you should react immediately.
 Do not save your feedback for a scheduled annual performance review.
 The same accounts for sure for the positive feedback.